NihadZeidan/reading-notes/Reading401/Read21.md

 You need to `bind` the methods used inside the class or use arrow function to use `this` properly.

+An input form element whose value is controlled by React in this way is called a “controlled component”.

 [Forms](https://reactjs.org/docs/forms.html)

 [State and lifeCycle](https://reactjs.org/docs/state-and-lifecycle.html)